Do I have to Pay Employees for Snow Days?

 Give employee options

-Despite the fact that you do not need to pay employees, it’s important that you give options.
+Despite the fact that you do not need to offer employee compensation, it’s important that you give options.
 This is a stressful time for everyone and it is important that you support your team during this time.

 You can encourage employees to explore alternative means of safe transport If their normal mode of transport cannot be used due to severe weather conditions.